LongKira-Obsidian24/longkira-obsidian24.github.io/README.md

 # LongKira's Obsidian project page

 This is where I share stuffs.

-Some public instructions here: https://longkira-obsidian24.github.io/Instruction-Notes-Public/
+Some public instructions are [here](https://longkira-obsidian24.github.io/Instruction-Notes-Public/).